-On January 11, 2018 and January 23, 2018, we exercised the accordion feature in the Senior Credit Facility, which when combined with prior exercises in 2017, increased the total commitments under the Senior Credit Facility from \$150.0 million to \$200.0 million .
-Please see "- Liquidity and Capital Resources-Sources of Liquidity and Capital Resources-Senior Credit Facility."
+On July 17, 2018, we entered into the second amendment to our Senior Credit Facility.
+For a description of the terms of the Senior Credit Facility, as amended, please see "-Liquidity and Capital Resources - Sources of Liquidity and Capital Resources - Senior Credit Facility."